peteroupc/html3dutil/doc/H3DU.TextureLoader.md

 * `context` (Type: WebGLRenderingContext | WebGL2RenderingContext | object)<br>
     A WebGL context to associate with this scene, or an object, such as <a href="H3DU.Scene3D.md">H3DU.Scene3D</a>, that implements a no-argument <code>getContext</code> method that returns a WebGL context.
 * `resolve` (Type: function) (optional)<br>
-    A function called as each individual texture is loaded.
+    A function called as each individual texture is loaded and its promise resolves.
 * `reject` (Type: function) (optional)<br>
-    A function called as each individual texture is loaded.
+    A function called as each individual texture is loaded and its promise is rejected.

 #### Return Value